 13. How long as the agent been in business?

 We all have to start somewhere, but you should do your best to find a seasoned real estate agent.
-You don't want and agent that will be learning as they go while working on you.
+You don't want an agent that will be learning as they go while working with you.
 Your main goal is to buy a home or get your home sold.
 Let new agents learn the ropes on someone else's time.

 14. How has the agent's business changed in the last five years?

 A good agent will be able to tell you how their industry has changed over the last 5 years.
 They should be able to talk about changes in client tastes.
 He/she should also be able to speak to how websites, smart phones, and social media have changed their business.

 The agent will need your cooperation in order to succeed.
 He/she may need you to move things around the home, paint, or do some extra cleaning.
 It is important that your agent is able to examine your situation from multiple perspectives in order to entice buyers.

 16. Is the agent familiar with your neighborhood?

 Real estate is an extremely local business.
 Having an agent that know knows the nuances of the area will give you an advantage.
 They may have information on local buyers and sellers that could really benefit you.